Making Decisions under Model Misspecification: Representation with given structured information

 A second noteworthy special case of our representation is the Gini criterion

 Remarkably, we have

 for all acts $f$ for which the \emph{mean-variance} (in utils) criteria\ on the r.h.s. are monotone.
-So, the Gini criterion is a monotone version of the max-min mean-variance criterion.
+So, the Gini criterion is a monotone version of the max-min mean-variance criterion.\footnote{At the end of Appendix \ref{app:non-cvx} we further discuss this point.}

 As to computability, in the important case when criterion (\ref{eq:repp}) features a $\phi$-divergence, like the specifications just discussed, we need only to know the set $Q$ to compute it, no integral with respect to unstructured models is needed.
-This is proved in the next result which is a consequence of a duality formula of Ben-Tal and Teboulle (2007).\footnote{Here $\phi^{\ast}$ denotes the convex Fenchel conjugate of $\phi$.
-As usual, $\phi$ is extended to $\mathbb{R}$\ by setting $\phi \left( t\right) =+\infty$ if $t<0$, in particular $\phi^{\ast}$ is increasing.}
+This is proved in the next result which is a consequence of a duality formula of Ben-Tal and Teboulle (2007).\footnote{Here $\phi^{\ast}$ denotes the convex Fenchel conjugate of $\phi$, once extended to $\mathbb{R}$\ by setting $\phi \left( t\right) =+\infty$ if $t<0$.
+In particular, $\phi^{\ast}$ is increasing.}

-\begin{proposition} Given $Q\subseteq \Delta^{\sigma}$ and $\lambda>0$, for each act $f\in \mathcal{F}$ it holds
+\begin{proposition} Given $Q\subseteq \Delta^{\sigma}$ and $\lambda \in (0,\infty)$, for each act $f\in \mathcal{F}$ it holds

 \end{proposition}

 The r.h.s. formula computes criterion (\ref{eq:repp}) for $\phi$-divergences by using only integrals with respect to structured models.
 This formula substantially simplifies computations and thus confirms the analytical tractability of the previous specifications.